The story of Merope, the missing sister, is waiting to be told . . .

 Lucinda was diagnosed with cancer in 2017 and died on June 11th 2021, surrounded by her family.

-Join my Readers Club to receive news on publications, tours, giveaways and book signings.
+Join Lucinda’s Readers Club to receive news on publications worldwide.
 Your details will only be used for my newsletters and will not be passed on to anybody else; their use is regulated by the UK Data Protection Act.
 To leave my mailing list, simply click the unsubscribe option on the e-mail.